MonsterCritic

 TL;DR

-TL;DR: "Elden Ring: Shadow of the Erdtree" receives rave reviews for its captivating story, engaging gameplay, and stunning visuals, with many calling it a "must-play" and a top contender for game of the year.
-Critics praise its immersive sound design and rewarding vertical exploration, though some note a lack of major innovations and pacing issues.
-Despite minor drawbacks, the expansion is considered an exceptional addition to the franchise, solidifying its status as one of the best in recent years.
+"Elden Ring: Shadow of the Erdtree" receives rave reviews for its captivating story, engaging gameplay, and stunning visuals, even earning a perfect 10/10 from But Why Tho?.
+Critics laud its atmospheric storytelling and challenging combat, with many calling it a must-play for both veterans and newcomers.
+While some note minor flaws like lack of innovation and pacing issues, the overall sentiment is that the expansion is a remarkable addition, solidifying its status as one of the best in recent years and showcasing FromSoftware's mastery in world-building.

 88